 Probate attorneys have always had a role to play during the settlement of estates, so it is important to recognize how you can benefit from these services too.
 Regardless of your reason for being involved in the probate process, you will have vital legal interests that are deserving of legal protection.
 San Jose Probate Attorneys can ensure that those interests receive all the protection the law provides.

-At the Law Office of Roy W. Litherland, our experienced probate team can work with you to help you with executor duties or aid you as you seek to facilitate receipt of your inheritance.
+At Litherland, Kennedy & Associates, APC, Attorneys at Law, our experienced probate team can work with you to help you with executor duties or aid you as you seek to facilitate receipt of your inheritance.
 We know how difficult it can be to cope with this legal process during any period of grief, and will work to ensure that your experience with probate is as stress-free as possible.
-Call us today at (408) 356-9200 in Campbell or (831) 476-2400 in Aptos to receive your free probate consultation.
+Call us today at (408) 356-9200 in Campbell to receive your free probate consultation.